Small Claims Cases

-Small Claims Court is a court of limited jurisdiction.
+Small Claims cases are heard in the Justice Court, which is a court of limited jurisdiction.
 The Justice of the Peace presides over this court.
 This court provides a forum for the resolution of simple civil claims in which;

-What is the jurisdiction of Small Claims Court?
+What is the jurisdiction of the Justice Court?

 What about Venue?

-How do you file in Small Claims Court?
+How do you file a Small Claims case?

 What happens after filing a claim?

-Once the Defendant has been properly served (notice of suit), they have until the Monday next after ten (10) days after the date of service to file a Defendant’s Original Answer.
+Once the Defendant has been properly served (notice of suit), they have must provide written answer to the court by the 14th day after the date of service (see Defendant’s Original Answer).
 Once the defendant answers, a court date will be set, and both parties will be notified via mail of that date and time.
 NOTE: If you move or have a change of address or phone number, you must notify the court of that change.
 Failure to do so may result in you not receiving notification of the court date and the case being dismissed.

 Who may appeal and how is it done?

-A dissatisfied party may appeal the final judgment of small claims court to the County Court as long as the amount in controversy, exclusive of costs, is more than $20.00.
-An Appeal Bond in an amount set by the court is required to perfect the appeal.
-The Appeal Bond must be filed with the Court within TEN (10) days from the judgment date.
+A dissatisfied party may appeal the final judgment of the Justice Court to the County Court as long as the amount in controversy, exclusive of costs, is more than $20.00.
+That party must notify the court within 21 days from judgment date, in writing, and submit an Appeal Bond in an amount set by the court which is required to perfect the appeal.